 Table of Contents

-The efficiency of the method depends on several factors, but the method is often used as an alternative to piling for a wide range of structures, including warehouses and distribution sheds, due to its rapid installation and reduced material costs.
+The efficiency of the method depends on several factors, but the method is often utilised as an alternative to piling for a wide range of structures, including warehouses and distribution sheds, due to its rapid installation and reduced material costs.

 Rigid inclusions are employed across various sectors.
 Some of their most common uses and applications are: